RediIssac/Quiz-Web/README.md

 * Run the frontend
     Go to frontend folder directory in the Quiz-web repository you clonned in your terminal and type "npm start"

    # >npm start
+   If you encounter an error try "npm install" before "npm start"

 # What the web-app does?